apache/openwhisk/docs/parameters.md

  wsk action update MyApp/hello hello.js
  ```

-3. Invoke the action, and observe the default package parameter in use
+3. Invoke the action, and observe the default package parameter in use:
  ```
  wsk action invoke --result MyApp/hello
  ```